20 Memory management library [mem]

 • When a (sub)object of a non-array type U is specified to have an initial value of v, or U(l...), where l... is a list of constructor arguments, allocate_shared shall initialize this (sub)object via the expression

-respectively, where pv points to storage suitable to hold an object of type U and a2 of type A2 is a rebound copy of the allocator a passed to allocate_shared such that its value_type is remove_cv_t<U>.
+respectively, where pu is a pointer of type remove_cv_t<U>* pointing to storage suitable to hold an object of type remove_cv_t<U> and a2 of type A2 is a potentially rebound copy of the allocator a passed to allocate_shared.

 • When a (sub)object of non-array type U is specified to have a default initial value, make_shared shall initialize this (sub)object via the expression ::new(pv) U(), where pv has type void* and points to storage suitable to hold an object of type U.

-• When a (sub)object of non-array type U is specified to have a default initial value, allocate_shared shall initialize this (sub)object via the expression allocator_traits<A2>::construct(a2, pv), where pv points to storage suitable to hold an object of type U and a2 of type A2 is a rebound copy of the allocator a passed to allocate_shared such that its value_type is remove_cv_t<U>.
+• When a (sub)object of non-array type U is specified to have a default initial value, allocate_shared initializes this (sub)object via the expression allocator_traits<A2>::construct(a2, pu), where pu is a pointer of type remove_cv_t<U>* pointing to storage suitable to hold an object of type remove_cv_t<U> and a2 of type A2 is a potentially rebound copy of the allocator a passed to allocate_shared.

 • When a (sub)object of non-array type U is initialized by make_shared_for_overwrite or allocate_shared_for_overwrite, it is initialized via the expression ::new(pv) U, where pv has type void* and points to storage suitable to hold an object of type U.